LBrink05/Project-Period-Image-Recognition/README.md

 Data leaks are expected with minimal footage, but limited with p-hashing to avoid near-duplicate images.

-## PROGRAM STRUCTURE
-The images will be extracted from videos, classified and distributed to the training, testing and validations subsets using **dataset.py**.
-The program is split into 3 scripts, where the **input.py** script represents the user-interface and **cnn.py** is the main working part of the program.
-The user-interface is loading the dataset whilst the convolutional neural-network handles the machine learning required to identify the state of the belt's contents.

 ## VIDEO BATCHES
 We filmed these 10 batches, with 6 videos per batch, getting around 5-10 seconds per video.